Black vs Golden Rutilated Quartz: Needle Type, Look & How to Choose

 How BE. grades it

-BE. grades rutilated quartz on the Crystal 4T framework — Transparency of the host, Tone of the needles, Texture of the needle network, and Terminal finish — and names the actual inclusion mineral rather than defaulting to whichever term sells.
+BE. grades rutilated quartz on the Crystal 4T framework — Transparency of the host, Tone of the needles, Texture of the needle network, and Treasure of the lot — and names the actual inclusion mineral rather than defaulting to whichever term sells.
 Each strand ships with a Stone Origin Card stating whether the needles are rutile or tourmaline.
 For the full picture see our rutilated quartz guide, the black rutile vs tourmalinated comparison, and our smoky rutilated quartz guide.

 Frequently asked questions